Eyal-ro/Python-EAG-analysis/README.md

     - Channel 2 will be the other side by default.
 13. Click on 'Export to excel' button to export data as .xlsx file to wanted folder.

+* Experiment input can be entered in the following formats: 1 OR 1,2,3 OR 1-3 OR 1,4-6

 ## Help